ArchieAtkinson/CppTemplate/README.md

     - The `Debug` button starts a debugging session (It builds first, then launches the debugger).
     - The `Run` button starts the programing normally (It builds first, then launches).
     - These can all be bound to a key, see File->Preference->Keyboard Shortcuts.
+    - You should now be able to click the "Run" button to compile and launch your program.

 ![Annotated image of the cmake bar at the bottom left of VSCode](repo_assets/CMake_Bar.png)
-- You should now be able to click the "Run" button to compile and launch your program.
-- And `Hello, World` and `RELEASE BUILD` (or `DEBUG BUILD`) should appear!

 You now have a basic C/C++ with CMake environment setup.

----

 ## Renaming the Project
 Now you have the demo code compiling, you may want to start developing your own project.
 Well the first step is setting a name.
 To do so you only need to change one bit of text: